 It was worth to visit Kala Pani or Cellular Jail which established between 1896 – 1906.
 Cellular Jail has been used by the British to deport political prisoners to the remote Andaman Sea.
-A must-visit destination to know the history behind the Andaman Islands.
-Here you’ve to collect ticket (30 Rs. per person) before entering and you can take Guide with you from the inside in 200 Rs.
-I explored alone in every floor and there are many museums to visit.
+A must-visit destination to know the history of the Andaman Islands.
+Here you’ve to collect ticket (30 Rs. per person) before entering and you can also take Guide with you.
+I explored alone on every floor and there are many museums to visit.

 National Memorial Cellular Jail